Friday, November 7, 2008

 Now, because components no longer run off a universal FSB which is then multiplied to get an intended frequency, Intel has introduced a single 133.33MHz base clock.
 Each component uses its own unique multiplier to reach a specified frequency.

+Take the Core i7 940 processor, which operates at 2.93GHz using a 22x multiplier (22 x 133 = 2926MHz).
 However unlike conventional processors, which use a single multiplier, the Core i7 965 Extreme Edition for example offers a feature called “Turbo Mode”.
 When enabled, this allows the user to designate an individual multiplier to each of the four processor cores.
 This means that when overclocking it is possible to push only the first core to the extreme as this is the most heavily used core.

 As a result you can reduce the heat output if only the core(s) in demand are running at their peak capacity, rather than all four.
+The memory also works in a similar fashion, using a multiplier off the base 133.33MHz clock to achieve a certain frequency.

 For example, by default the Core i7 platform uses DDR3-1066 memory and to reach this frequency an 8x multiplier is required.
 This really simplifies overclocking and allows the user to either adjust the 133.33MHz base clock to overclock everything at once, or individually overclock components using their multiplier.